kardeiz/dscriptor/README.md

 Versioning is very casual.
 Things will probably break between versions.
 Use at your own risk.

+The examples here are for a DSpace 4.1 repository.
+It is possible that some of methods used are different for earlier or later versions.

 ## Contributing

 Pull requests are more than welcome.
 I'll be extending the gem only in my free time.